apache/spark/docs/ml-features.md

 categorical features.
 The number of bins is set by the `numBuckets` parameter.
 The bin ranges are chosen using an approximate algorithm (see the documentation for [approxQuantile](api/scala/index.html#org.apache.spark.sql.DataFrameStatFunctions.scala) for a detailed description).
 The precision of the approximation can be controlled with the `relativeError` parameter.
 When set to zero, exact quantiles are calculated (**Note:** Computing exact quantiles is an expensive operation).
+The default value of `relativeError` is 0.01.
 The lower and upper bin bounds will be `-Infinity` and `+Infinity` covering all real values.

 **Examples**